 I wrote Vision in Fall 2006, and I continue to update it.
-At the time, I was a founding Violet Crown Community Works board member (2003-2007) and longtime festival volunteer (2003-2010), and I continue to update it.
+At the time, I was a founding Violet Crown Community Works board member (2003-2007) and festival volunteer (2003-2010).
 Vision was incorporated into a festival handbook produced as part of a project between VCCW and students in the McCombs School of Business at the University of Texas at Austin.
-Then-VCCW president Shayla Fleshman, then-board member Amy McGeady, and I coordinated the 2006 project.
-We also distributed a survey to neighbors in Brentwood and Crestview, and many of them responded.
-As a result, new board members and new volunteers stepped up to lead and to help with the nonprofit and festival, which made it possible for both to continue in 2007 and beyond.
+We also distributed a survey to neighbors in Brentwood and Crestview, and the response was gratifying.
+New board members and new volunteers stepped up to lead and to help with the nonprofit and festival, which made it possible for both to continue in 2007 and beyond.

 Copyright 2017 Susan Burneson.
 All rights reserved.
-Please contact Susan before reproducing any website content.
+Kindly ask permission before reproducing any content.

 In early 2003, Brentwood artist Jean Graham shared her vision for a mosaic Wall of Welcome with a small group of neighbors in the Brentwood and Crestview neighborhoods of Austin, Texas.
 Jean dreamed of covering a 120-foot-long brick wall at 7100 Woodrow Avenue near the Crestview Shopping Center with designs that would preserve some of the history of the two mid-century neighborhoods.
 The brick wall was on the center’s private property, and Jean had already met with the owners and secured their permission to install the Wall of Welcome there.